geforcefan/libnolimits/README.md

 # libnolimits
-A NoLimits Roller Coaster 1 and 2 Library
+A NoLimits Roller Coaster 1 and 2 Library written in C++